mklrm/PortableLDAPTools/README.md

 ### LDAPRemMember

-Works similarly to $LDAPAddMember but you can also do...
+Works similarly to LDAPAddMember but you can also do...

     LDAPRemMember 'Group A' *

-...to get a list of all members in a group and choose to remove them all from it or pick and choose.
+...to get a list of all members in a group and choose to remove all of them from it or pick and choose which ones to remove.

 ### LDAPRemObj